 Preventive Driving Strategies for Rainy Conditions

-While accidents cannot be entirely avoided, drivers can reduce risk through several measures:- Lowering speed and increasing following distance
+While accidents cannot be entirely avoided, drivers can reduce risk through several measures:

 - Ensuring tires are in good condition with adequate tread